raax7/Universal-UE-SDK/README.md

 ## Credits
-- [Dumper-7](https://github.com/Encryqed/Dumper-7) - Most of the fundamental structures and offset-finding methods are taken from Dumper-7, so huge credit to them.
+- [Dumper-7](https://github.com/Encryqed/Dumper-7) - Most fundamental structures and offset-finding methods are taken from Dumper-7, so huge credit to them.
 This project would not be possible without their open-source contributions.
 If you need a static SDK dumper for any Unreal Engine game, I highly recommend checking out Dumper-7.
 - [libhat](https://github.com/BasedInc/libhat) - A fast and easy-to-use pattern matcher, offering additional abstractions as well.

 ## Project Info
-Universal-UE-SDK (UESDK) is a universal SDK framework for UE4 & UE5.
-UESDK offers fundemental Unreal-Engine structures as well as some convenience features such as PECallWrapper.
+Universal-UE-SDK (UESDK) is a universal SDK framework for UE4 & UE5 offering fundemental Unreal-Engine structures as well as some convenience features such as PECallWrapper.

-This project is designed to simplify making an Unreal-Engine mod support multiple Unreal-Engine versions, offering runtime solutions for an SDK as opposed to compile-time solutions like Dumper-7.
+UESDK is designed to simplify making an Unreal-Engine mod support multiple Unreal-Engine versions, offering runtime solutions for an SDK as opposed to compile-time solutions such as Dumper-7.
 UESDK does not come pre-loaded with classes like AActor, UWorld, UEngine, etc and instead gives the user full control.

 ### Compiler Support
 - **MSVC** (recommended, full support)
 - **Clang** (partial support, may work with MSVC compatibility extensions)
 - **GCC** (not officially supported)
+All compiler complications come from the use MSVC's "virtual member" feature.
+Removing this from ReflectionMacros.hpp will result in full compatibility.

 ### Unreal-Engine support
 Both **UE4** & **UE5** are officially supported.
-There are currently no plans for UE3 support.
+There are currently no plans to add support for UE3.

 ### Differences between Dumper-7
 Although this project takes a lot of inspiration from Dumper-7, it serves a different purpose.